The Story

 and Broken Tiles

 The renovation took all of 2019.
-The rooftop required complete structural reinforcement.
-Heritage-inspired arches were designed from scratch.
-Every terracotta tile was hand-sourced.
-The wrought iron jali screens were made by a 70-year-old craftsman in Chowk who almost refused the work, saying he'd never seen designs like these.
+Complete structural reinforcement.
+Heritage arches designed from scratch.
+Every terracotta tile hand-sourced.
+The wrought-iron jali screens made by a 70-year-old craftsman in Chowk.

-Construction stopped twice — once due to a monsoon that flooded the site, once due to a family illness that consumed the remaining funds.
-Bank loans were rejected twice.
+Construction stopped twice — once for a monsoon that flooded the site, once for a family illness.
+Bank loans rejected twice.
 A family chit fund bailed them out.

 Ready to Open.